julie-fe/frontend-resources/code-guidelines/Git.md

   Ultimately, when writing a commit message, think about what you would need to know if you run across the commit in a year from now.

+## Misc.

+* There are various workflows and each one has its strengths and weaknesses.
+  Whether a workflow fits your case, depends on the team, the project and your development procedures.

 * *Be consistent.* This is related to the workflow but also expands to things like commit messages, branch names and tags.
 Having a consistent style